Familiar ‘jury duty’ scam surfaces once again

 According to Sheriff Ed Lester, a person who says they are with the police or court staff calls the victim telling them they have missed jury duty and owe a fine.
 They ask the person to buy gift cards to pay the fine.

-Lester urges residents not to provide any information to the caller and end the call.
-He asked that you report receiving such calls to Butte-Silver Bow Law Enforcement at 406-497-1120.
+Sheriff Lester urges residents not to provide any information to the caller and end the call.
+He asked that you report receiving such calls by calling Butte-Silver Bow Law Enforcement at 406-497-1120.